- Germany make it back to back Women's World Cups

-Thanks to their clinical 2-0 triumph over an in-form Brazil side which had set the tournament alight on their way to the final, Germany successfully defended their FIFA Women's World Cup crown to cement their reputation as powerhouses in the women's game.
+Thanks to a clinical 2-0 triumph over an in-form Brazil side which had set the tournament alight on their way to the 2007 Final, Germany successfully defended their FIFA Women's World Cup™ crown to cement their reputation as a powerhouse in the women's game.
 In doing so, the ever-consistent Europeans became the first team ever to retain the trophy, although this was just one of many milestones achieved by the champions of China 2007.

 Birgit Prinz's 52nd-minute strike dealt a telling blow to the hopes of the challengers, who were subsequently forced onto the back foot.
 Just 12 minutes later the South Americans looked to have found a way back into the game when they were gifted a penalty.
 However, 21-year-old Marta had her spot-kick saved and Simone Laudehr went on to score a second goal for the holders on 86 minutes, putting paid to Brazil's hopes of a comeback.

-Germany set a new tournament record by taking the world title without conceding a single goal in six matches, an achievement which owed much to the efficiency of a rearguard marshalled by Nadine Angerer.
-A succession of outstanding performances by the German stopper helped her break a record that had stood since the 1990 FIFA World Cup ™, when Italy's Walter Zenga went 517 minutes without conceding a goal.
+Germany set a new tournament record by taking the world title without conceding a single goal in six matches, an achievement which owed much to the efficiency of a rearguard marshalled by goalkeeper Nadine Angerer.
+A succession of outstanding performances by the German shot-stopper helped her break a record that had stood since the 1990 FIFA World Cup ™, when Italy's Walter Zenga went 517 minutes without conceding a goal.